chun-eric/sentinel-siem-chatgpt/README.md

 Now what we need to do is impersonate as an attacker.
 Time to act like a hacker that signed into an Azure account from an Anonymous IP address.
 <br />
 <br/>
-This will be the hard part and will test our skills.
+This section was very challenging.
+The next section will be challenging as well.
 <br />
 <br/>
 <a href="https://ibb.co/xsLQ5f7"><img src="https://i.ibb.co/JdtPkys/50.png" alt="50" border="0" /></a>